by Azoya Consulting

 Topshop had an exclusive entry spot on Shangpin’s front page, and grew to become a crucial part of Shangpin’s business over time, becoming synonymous with Shangpin’s name in China.
 Shangpin’s membership-based model enabled Topshop to reach a select base of affluent, dedicated fashion consumers.
 In 2015, Topshop sold over 1 million pieces of clothing on Shangpin and its fan base grew to over 3 million.
 The two companies even announced in late 2016 that they planned to set up over 80 Topshop retail stores in China, though this would later come to naught.

-Topshop’s Ambitions Outgrew Shangpin
+Topshop’s Ambitions in China Outgrew Shangpin

 But over time, Topshop’s ambitions soon came to outgrow Shangpin, which had a registered user base of only 30 million.
 Despite its initial success, Topshop’s growth in China soon reached a bottleneck and its business was still miniscule compared to those of Zara’s and H&M’s.